Paul E. Patton: 1995 gubernatorial election

 At the expiration of his term as lieutenant governor in 1995, Patton announced his candidacy for governor.
-The 1995 gubernatorial election was novel in several ways, following a 1992 constitutional amendment.
+The 1995 gubernatorial election was novel, in several ways, following a 1992 constitutional amendment.
 It was the first election in Kentucky history in which the governor and lieutenant governor were elected as a ticket.
 Another new provision stated that if no candidate received at least 40 percent of the vote in his or her party's primary, a runoff election would occur between the top two candidates.
-Most significantly, for the first time in Kentucky history the winners of each race would be allowed to succeed themselves in office and serve another term.
+Most significantly, for the first time in Kentucky history, the winners of each race would be allowed to succeed themselves in office and serve another term.
 Also, as a result of campaign finance reform passed under Governor Jones, candidates would receive public campaign financing and would have their campaign spending capped, negating the advantage of wealthy candidates.

 Patton chose Steve Henry, a surgeon and county commissioner from Louisville, as his running mate.
 His major opposition in the Democratic primary came from secretary of state Bob Babbage and President Pro Tempore of the Kentucky Senate John "Eck" Rose.
 Although sitting governor Brereton Jones did not officially endorse Patton, Rose referred to Jones as Patton's "mentor".
-Rose charged that, like Jones, Patton would not take a hard stand on the issues; referring to a nickname given to Jones in the 1991 campaign, Rose remarked "If you have liked Jell-O Jones, then you are going to be in a position to love Puddin' Paul Patton."
-Particularly odious to Rose was that Patton had publicly supported collective wage bargaining for public employees, but had declared that he would not fight for it in the upcoming 1996 legislative session.
+Rose charged that, like Jones, Patton would not take a hard stand on the issues.
+Referring to a nickname given to Jones in the 1991 campaign, Rose remarked "If you have liked Jell-O Jones, then you are going to be in a position to love Puddin' Paul Patton."
+Particularly odious to Rose was that Patton had publicly supported collective wage bargaining for public employees, but he had declared that he would not fight for it, in the upcoming 1996 legislative session.
 Though Babbage and Rose were political veterans and solid campaigners, Patton won 152,203 votes in the primary, well over the 40 percent needed to avoid a runoff.
 Babbage ran second with 81,352 votes and Rose was third with 71,740 votes.
 Two other candidates split the remaining 33,344 votes.